rsksmart/devportal-1.0/rif/marketplace/guide/getting-started.md

 ![UserGuide - Marketplace Landing](/rif/marketplace/guide/images/userguide-marketplace-landing.png)

 2. Click on the **SELL** tab right above the filter panel on the left.
-This will redirect you to the list of domains you own, which are **available for sale**.
+This will redirect you to the list of domains you own, that are **available for sale**.

 ![UserGuide - Marketplace Own Domains](/rif/marketplace/guide/images/userguide-marketplace-own-domains.png)